 Reading research emphasizes the effectiveness of modeled readings with repetitive practice.
 The Teaching Reading Strategies program provides two options for fluency practice: 1.
 Small group choral readings and 2.
 YouTube videos with modeled readings at three different speeds for each of the 43 articles.
 Students practice reading at their individual challenge levels along with the videos.

 The teacher’s guide provides 586 reading and spelling game card masters for display and interactive instruction.
 The cards are business card size, so they are ideal for spreading out on small surface areas (such as student desks) to play blending and spelling games.
 Dozens of fun games are provided to help your students practice automaticity in the alphabet, phonics, sight words, vocabulary word parts, and spelling.
-Sets of the Reading and Spelling Game Cards are sold separately.
+Sets of the Reading and Spelling Game Cards are sold separately (ordered in sets of ten and used one set per student).
 The game cards are heavy duty cardstock with writable surfaces to allow students to add rare sound-spellings and additional spelling words.

 Each game card set includes the following:

 - -43 animal sound-spelling vowel, vowel team, and consonant cards

 - -60 alphabet cards (including upper and lower case with font variations)

 - -60 high frequency Greek and Latin prefix and suffix cards with definitions and example words